UK and US launch strikes against Houthis after surge in attacks on shipping

 American and British fighter jets hit sites in eight locations, according to US officials.

-The action was intended to degrade Houthi capabilities used to “threaten global trade, naval vessels and innocent mariners” along one of the world’s most critical waterways, a joint statement said.
+The action was intended to degrade Houthi capabilities used to “threaten global trade, naval vessels and the lives of innocent mariners” along one of the world’s most critical waterways, a joint statement said.

 Intelligence analysis had successfully identified several very long-range drones, used by the Houthis for both reconnaissance and attack missions, at one site several miles north east of Sanaa, the Ministry of Defence said.